 Table C-44 compares the most common crash characteristics observed for the different categories of roadway facilities studied: NB-HCE roadway, toll plazas, and interchange ramp.
 Each of the percentages are calculated for the specific roadway type.
 For instance, 95.0% of crashes at toll plazas resulted in No Apparent Injury.
-As shown in the table, most crashes resulted in No Apparent Injury, though this rate was lower for NB-HCE roadway and interchange ramp crashes.
+As shown in the table, most crashes resulted in No Apparent Injury.
+As shown in the table, most crashes ramp crashes.
 Same Direction crashes comprised the majority of crashes in all three facility types, though the lowest share of these crashes occurred on interchange ramps.
 Additionally, more than 70% of crashes occurred on Dry roadway surfaces, under Clear conditions, and during Daylight hours.
 Most crashes also occurred on weekdays, and weekday crashes tended to occur during peak periods.